Rohtgib/Mettaur/README.md

 python main.py
 ```

+Once you run the script, you'll be asked whether you want to run the bot in **normal** mode or **debug** mode.
+If you don't plan on working with the bot's code just use normal mode, if you're experiencing errors with any of the bot's functionalities, run it on debug mode and open a new issue, attaching the console output.

 ### Using a Docker image

 TBD

 ## Contributing

 I'm currently working on this project by myself, and I intend to keep it that way for now.
 Feel free to fork the repo and make changes as you see fit.
+Do remember that I won't be able to help as much if you're working with a modified version of the bot.